 Drivers behind you must be warned when you put your brakes on.
 The air brake system does this with an electric switch that works by air pressure.
-The switch turns on the brake lights when you put on the air brakes.
+The switch turns on the brake lights when the brakes are applied.

 5.1.13 - Front Brake Limiting Valve